benjohnsonnlp/developer/_content/cognitive-application/build-applications.md

 * Device to user
 * User to device

 4. Use the previous step to begin to identify what expertise you may require.
-Check to see if the expertise already exists in the Watson Personal Assistant Builder expertise repository.
+Check to see if the expertise already exists in the Watson Assistant Builder expertise repository.
 What category of expertise is it?
 Travel, health, entertainment, food, etc.

 5. From step three identify what type of Personal Assistant application you are trying to build.
 There are specific design patterns and starters that align to the different types of Personal Assistant applications that you are building.